KratosMultiphysics/Kratos/applications/ParticleMechanicsApplication/README.md

 ### GiD Interface
 A GiD user interface for the MPM application is also available.
 It is located in GiD interface repository in [GiD interface repository](https://github.com/KratosMultiphysics/GiDInterface/tree/master/).

-It rquires [GiD](https://www.gidhome.com/) - Pre and Post Processing software.
+It requires [GiD](https://www.gidhome.com/) - Pre and Post Processing software.

 ## Theory